 - A. Schools are expected to provide, with school district assistance, a variety of strategies to meet the individual needs of students.
-These strategies may include, but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. The Individual Educational Plan (IEP) will serve as the remediation plan for most ESE students.
-Remedial instruction provided during high school may not be counted in lieu of English and mathematics credits required for graduation. - C. Beginning with the 2008-2009 school year, SB 1908 requires that a college readiness assessment (currently CPT, ACT, or SAT) shall be administered to all high school students prior to grade 12 with defined FCAT scores and who indicate an interest in postsecondary education.
+These strategies may include, but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. For each year in which a student scores at Level 1 on FCAT Mathematics, the student must complete an intensive mathematics course the following year, which may be taught through applied, integrated, or combined courses. - C. The Individual Educational Plan (IEP) will serve as the remediation plan for most ESE students.
+Remedial instruction provided during high school may not be counted in lieu of English and mathematics credits required for graduation. - D. Beginning with the 2011-2012 school year, SB 1908 requires that a college readiness assessment (PERT, ACT, or SAT) shall be administered to all high school students prior to grade 12 with defined FCAT 2.0 scores.
 The State Board of Education has established by rule the minimum test scores a student must achieve to demonstrate readiness.
 See Appendix A. Students achieving the minimum scores, and enrolling in a community college within two years, will not be required to enroll in remediation courses.
-High schools, to the extent practical, must provide students in grade 12 who score below the minimum scores access to remedial instruction prior to graduation.
+High schools must provide students in grade 12 who score below the minimum scores access to remedial instruction prior to graduation.